 Part D, line 05 should include all investment income and net investment gains (losses) included in net income in your institution's GPFS.
-Net investment gains (losses) included in other comprehensive income should be reported in Part B, line 03.
+Net investment gains (losses) included in other comprehensive income should not be reported.

-06 - Sales and services of educational activities - Enter all revenues derived from the sales of goods or services that are incidental to the conduct of instruction, research or public service, and revenues of activities that exist to provide instructional and laboratory experience for students and that incidentally create goods and services that may be sold.
+O6 - Sales and services of educational activities - Enter all revenues derived from the sales of goods or services that are incidental to the conduct of instruction, research or public service, and revenues of activities that exist to provide instructional and laboratory experience for students and that incidentally create goods and services that may be sold.
 Examples include film rentals, scientific and literary publications, testing services, university presses, dairies, and patient care clinics that are not part of a hospital.